calebykim/kopis/README.md

 Kopis is versatile.
 With some Bash, it is an even more powerful CLI that can used to effectively sift through and extract Marathon config data to better manage Mesos clusters.

 ### Kopis Implementation and Flow
-When Kopis is first run, the program pulls all the Marathon app data from Marathons '/v2/apps' endpoint.
-It then caches the data in a local JSON file for a configured TTL for efficiency, and runs its search through the local file.
+When Kopis is first run, the program pulls all the Marathon app data from Marathon's '/v2/apps' endpoint.
+It then caches the data in a local JSON file for a configured TTL and runs its search through the local file.

 Kopis utilizes a deep recursive search algorithm to find key/value(s) in the mutli-nested json object pulled from Marathon's REST api.
 Upon finding the target item, Kopis prints the results in STDOUT in the user's requested format.